-Last updated: May 19, 2026
+Last updated: June 17, 2026

 Bottom line

 Massachusetts has real child care help through Child Care Financial Assistance, often called CCFA, a subsidy, or a voucher.
-The program can help pay for licensed child care, family child care, and out-of-school-time care while you work, look for work, go to school, train for work, or meet another approved service need.
+It can help pay for licensed child care, family child care, and out-of-school-time care while you work, look for work, go to school, train for work, or meet another approved service need.

 This is not a grant you can spend any way you want.
 If approved, child care benefits usually go to the child care program, and your family may have a parent fee based on income and family size.